 Typically, the employee onboarding process is only systemized and practiced in larger companies.
+An onboarding study found that 48% of large companies offer online onboarding, compared to only 32% of small businesses.
 But there’s no reason it can’t be achieved in smaller startups.
 It’s just a little harder to do because there usually isn’t an HR person to oversee and enforce the process.

 This isn’t an excuse though to neglect employee onboarding.
 Once systemized and practiced, productivity improves, as well as employee health and happiness.
 (This will make sense in a minute.)

 One member of the Hubstaff team recently told me that the only time he was properly onboarded was at Hubstaff and a large digital marketing agency.
 At Hubstaff, he had an employee who was leaving mentor him; at the agency, he attended training sessions and took on low-risk tasks for two weeks.

 For his other jobs — all in-house — he was given virtually no training or direction.
 He learned through trial and error, but he told me it was like learning how to play an instrument without an instructor.
 Not fun, nor very efficient.

 Not being properly onboarded was especially hard for him when working at a computer networking company.
 From day one, he was given tasks that were overly challenging given the technical nature of the industry.
 He was able to complete them, but they caused him a good deal of stress.
 If it wasn’t for his awesome colleagues, he would have left.

 This company wasn’t small either.
 It was a startup with 50+ employees.
 He told me there were scraps of onboarding documentation floating around, but nothing coherent.
 The startup tried to put together a robust onboarding process, but it was never completed and implemented.

 Reach your goals faster with time tracking and work management.

 An effective onboarding process doesn’t have to be long and detailed.
 When you try to make it such, you usually end up abandoning it.